-Involving undergraduate students in research is a key component of the engineering educational experience at St Thomas.
+Involving undergraduate students in research and project work with industry are key components of the engineering educational experience at St Thomas.

-We truly act on our desire to involve students in the research efforts of our faculty, 46% of our seniors report having worked on a research project with a professor outside of class while attending the University of St. Thomas.
+We truly act on our desire to involve students in the research efforts of our faculty.
+Half of our seniors report having worked on a research project with a professor outside of class while attending the University of St. Thomas.

 Research adds to a students education by fostering unique faculty/student collaboration and an opportunity to truly delve into the unknown.
 Most of our projects are directly funded by industry, so the student also experiences first hand the R&D needs of technical companies.
 Students also benefit by gaining working knowledge of engineering specialties and receive pay for their efforts.
 Many students present their work at conferences and/or submit papers for publication.